-TABLE 43.
+TABLE 45.
 APPCONNECT FOR ANDROID KEY-VALUE PAIRS

 Key name Description Reference MI_AC_TCP_IDLE TIMEOUT_MS Specifies the idle session timeout for the TCP connection between an AppConnect app and an enterprise server when using AppTunnel with TCP tunneling.
 Configuring AppTunnel with TCP tunneling for Android secure apps MI_AC_DISABLE ANALYTICS When true , analytics about AppConnect apps are not collected.
 Disabling analytics data collection for AppConnect for Android MI_AC_USE_TLS1.2 When true , the AppConnect wrapper uses TLSv1.2 for network requests using AppTunnel with TCP tunneling.
 AppTunnel and TLS protocol versions in Android secure apps Applicable only to apps wrapped with AppConnect wrapper versions 8.0 through 8.4 MI_AC_ENABLE_TLS FALLBACK When true , the AppConnect wrapper falls back to using TLSv1.0 if TLSv1.2 is not accepted for network requests using AppTunnel.
 AppTunnel and TLS protocol versions in Android secure apps Applicable only to apps wrapped with AppConnect wrapper versions 8.5 through the most recently released version as supported by MobileIron.
-ES_CERT_AUTH SERVICES Specifies the list of AppTunnel services that use certificate authentication using AppTunnel with TCP tunneling.
-Configuring certificate authentication using AppTunnel with TCP tunneling for Android secure apps Specifies the certificate enrollment setting for the certificate for authenticating to the enterprise server when using AppTunnel with TCP tunneling.
-Configuring certificate authentication using AppTunnel with TCP tunneling for Android secure apps Specifies the certificate enrollment set for the default certificate for authenticate to the enterprise server when using AppTunnel with TCP tunneling.
+ES_CERT_AUTH_SERVICES Specifies the list of AppTunnel services that use certificate authentication using AppTunnel with TCP tunneling.
+Configuring certificate authentication using AppTunnel with TCP tunneling for Android secure apps setting for the certificate for using a Configuring certificate authentication using AppTunnel with TCP tunneling for Android secure apps Specifies the certificate enrollment setting for the default certificate for authenticating to the enterprise server when using AppTunnel with TCP tunneling.
 Configuring certificate authentication using AppTunnel with TCP tunneling for Android secure apps